plexsystems/nifi-cluster-coordinator/README.md

 ## Getting Started

-The following packages need to be available on your system
+The following packages need to be available on your system as they are required for the [nipyapi](https://nipyapi.readthedocs.io/en/latest/) package.

 - `libxml2-dev`
 - `libxslt-dev`